harshul3/cluster-poc/readme.md

 Puppeteer-Cluster POC

+--> Update the "accessToken" into constants/reportDetails

 Overview

-Provides instructions for setting up and running the Puppeteer Cluster script (poc1.ts) within a Docker container.
-Script utilizes Puppeteer cluster to load the powerbi report and apply filters to all pages parallelly.
+Provides instructions for setting up and running the Puppeteer Cluster script within a Docker container.

+POC1- Script utilizes Puppeteer cluster to load the powerbi report and apply filters to all pages parallelly.
---> Update the "accessToken" from local into constants/reportDetails

-#1 - Build the Docker image using the provided Dockerfile.

-    docker build -t cluster-poc .

-#2 - Run the Docker container with the built image.

-    docker run -it --rm cluster-poc
+POC2 - To execute single page report but multiple filters combination where browser loaded only once.

+POC3 - To execute single page report but multiple filters combination where browser loaded for every filter.

+#1 - To run the POC in indivisual docker container :-

+    docker-compose up poc1.ts
+    docker-compose up poc2.ts
+    docker-compose up poc3.ts